panoslin/GmailAutoComplete/README.md

 ## Contact

-For any questions or support, please open an issue on the [GitHub repository](https://github.com/panoslin/GmailAutoComplete/issues) or contact us directly at lghpanos@gmail.com.
+For questions, support, or feedback:
+- Open an issue on [GitHub](https://github.com/panoslin/GmailAutoComplete/issues)
+- Email us at lghpanos@gmail.com